-- 1. Determine the location for the bench.
-Remove the pavers and excavate two holes at centres 1830mm to minimum dimensions of L600 x W600 x D400mm.
-The size of the foundations may vary depending on the ground conditions. - 2.
-Fill the holes with 35N2O concrete up to 15mm below the level of the underside of the pavers ensuring a good smooth surface finish. - 3.
-Allow sufficient time for the concrete to set then apply a layer of dry sand/cement mix over the pad.
-Compact and adjust to bring this to the level of the underside of the paving. - 4.
+- 2. Fill the holes with 35N2O concrete up to 15mm below the level of the underside of the pavers ensuring a good smooth surface finish. - 3.
+Allow sufficient time for the concrete to set and then apply a layer of dry sand/cement mix over the pad.
+Compact and adjust this to the level of the underside of the paving. - 4.
 Replace the paving slabs and ensure that they are well bedded in. - 5.
-Place the bench in the desired location and mark around each end support using a non permanent chalk. - 6.
+Place the bench in the desired location and mark around each end support using a nonpermanent chalk. - 6.
 Remove the bench.
-Mark holes at a distance of 380mm ctrs. centred within the outline. - 7.
-Drill 4 no. holes dia 25mm. - 8.
+Mark holes at a distance of 400mm ctrs, centred within the outline. - 7.
+Drill 4 no. holes, diameter 25mm. - 8.
 Generously apply epoxy cement to the dowel rods and insert into the holes leaving 80mm of rod above ground level. - 9.
 Apply epoxy cement to holes in the bench ends. - 10.
 Align the bench over the rods and lower into position.